 I’ve spent a considerable amount of time thinking about hell.
 Hell is the place God is not.
 In Hell, the luxury afforded here, the luxury of avoiding the real, is gone.
 Hell is eternity faced with oneself without mitigation.

-My mother is in that condition now.
-Hell is self-imposed, people who are there are they because they choose it.
-A realm without God was not God’s idea.
+My mother is there now.
+Hell is self-imposed; people are there because they choose to be there.
+A realm without God is not God’s idea.
 A realm without God is the unavoidable consequence of choice.
-I know what the fullest extent of free will can produce.
-Free will produces hell.
+The fullest extent of free will produces hell.
 It produces my mother.
-She constructed my world so that I would be dizzily trapped and therefore in the right condition for sexual slavery.
-I was unable to write my letters d and b properly for the entire time I lived in New York.
-I do not know my left from my right even today.
-If you spin my body around one time slowly, I get so dizzy I’m sick and have to sit down.
+She constructed my world so that I would be dizzily trapped and in the right condition for sexual slavery.
+I was groomed from infancy.
+I was unable to write my letters d and b properly when I lived in New York.
+I was diagnosed as autistic because I did not speak and I rocked in every chair.
+I did not understand what happened to my mother at night, so as a child I said to myself, all day long, “I must be crazy.
+I must be crazy.”
+I still do not know my left from my right.
+If you spin my body around one time slowly, I get so dizzy I’m sick.

+Hell is the place where nothing can happen.
+There are no possibilities left; choices are fixed, alternatives gone.
 Always and never are only actually reasonable to use when speaking of God.
 God will always be prepared to tolerate, forgive, and love me.
 God will never leave me though I leave God.
-Permanence isn’t an option right now, not in this life.
+Permanence isn’t an option in this life.
 I’m not stuck.
-I can choose to tell the truth, and pay whatever the price is for my own liberty.
-God cannot make me good.
-God can make me free.
-God cannot make me right.
-God can make me true.
+I can choose.
+I’m not in the place of impossibilities, but my mother is now, because now she is dead.

 God cannot make me good, but God can make me free.
 God cannot make me right, but God can make me true.
 That’s what choice is for.
 My mother used choice differently.